Please ensure Javascript is enabled for purposes of website accessibility

 Manager, Marketing and Communications

-Sabina Studied At RMIT, Monash and Swinbourne university in History, Writing, Design and Digital Arts before joining AAV.
+Sabina Studied At RMIT, Monash and Swinburne university in History, Writing, Design and Digital Arts before joining AAV.
 Sabina has a passion for accessible design and digital platforms, with a specific interest in how you can incorporate video games access into web-based software and technology.
 Sabina is part of the 2-person team that oversees AAV’s internal and external marketing and communications, including all online content.
 Her role in the team focus on design and technology.
 As well as working with TOFF partnerships that focus on digital.
 Sabina consults with Australian arts organisations on digital access as part of her Marketing and Communications Manager role at AAV, from basic web-based standards and government regulations to new technologies and platforms.
 During her time at Arts Access Victoria, Sabina has set new Marketing and Communications access standards for AAV.
 Sabina recently became the Marketing and Communications Manager.

 Zahran Saheed